HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 ### Representing Assessment Instrument Data in a FHIR Format

 Implementers should have a plan to present assessment instrument data in a computable FHIR format.
-The FHIR [QuestionnaireResponse] and [Observation](https://build.fhir.org/observation.html) resources can each be used to present data captured in an assessment instrument.
+The FHIR QuestionnaireResponse and Observation resources can each be used to present data captured in an assessment instrument.

 #### Representing Assessment Instrument Data with QuestionnaireResponse and Observation

-[QuestionnaireResponse] and [Observation](https://build.fhir.org/observation.html) can present data from completed assessment instruments that has been captured in a structured, codified format (e.g., electronic forms).
-Best practice is to capture and share [QuestionnaireResponse] and [Observation](https://build.fhir.org/observation.html).
+[QuestionnaireResponse] and [Observation] can present data from completed assessment instruments that has been captured in a structured, codified format (e.g., electronic forms).
+Best practice is to capture and share [QuestionnaireResponse] and [Observation].
 However, decisions as to whether to use one or both resources may be influenced by the use case and the format of the structured data coming from the data sources (e.g., hospitals, health information exchanges (HIEs), social care networks (SCNs), and qualified health information organizations (QHIOs)).
 Gravity uses the [SDC QuestionnaireResponse] and [SDOHCC Observation Screening Response] profiles.

 ##### Benefits of using QuestionnaireResponse to represent assessment instrument data